Lekki: Lekki Deep Sea Port

 At the beginning of 2023, the deep-sea harbour Lekki was put into operation 50 km to the east, but still within the Lagos agglomeration.
 It can handle super post-Panamax container ships and quintuples Nigeria's harbour capacity.

 The container terminal has a 1,200-metre-long quay, three container berths and a storage area with more than 15,000 spaces.
 The general layout of the container storage and handling area consists of a stacked container arrangement.
 The terminal is designed to handle 2.5 million twenty-foot standard containers per year.
 The deep-sea port of Lekki is the first port in Nigeria with ship-to-shore cranes.
-It has three of these container gantry cranes; they belong to the "Post-Panamax" group - this means that they can reach and unload the rearmost row of containers even if the container ship is wider than the Panama Canal (i.e. over 49 metres wide overall).
+It has three of these container gantry cranes; they belong to the "Post-Panamax" group and can reach and unload the rearmost row of containers even if the container ship is wider than the Panama Canal (i.e. over 49 metres wide overall).
 The port's computerised system enables container identification and handling from the office; human interaction will be minimal in the physical processes.
 Nevertheless, the port will create 169,972 jobs, according to Managing Director Du Ruogang.
-The additional revenue for the Nigerian state through taxes, duties and licence fees is estimated at USD 201 billion.
+The additional revenue for the Nigerian state through taxes, duties and licence fees is estimated at US$201 billion.

 On 22 January 2023, a few hours before the official inauguration by President Buhari, the first commercial ship, the container freighter CMA CGM MOZART, docked in the port.